Cluster25/misp-content-importer/README.md

 #### Import options
 - --reports → import report events
 - --report-start-date → import reports from a specific start date in the format of: ```dd/mm/yyyy hh:mm:ss```.
-Default is 1 year before the execution.
+Default is 1 month before the execution.
 - --indicators → import indicators in a single event for a specified time period.
 - --indicators-start-date → import only indicators from a specific start date in the format of: ```dd/mm/yyyy hh:mm:ss```.
-Default is 1 year before the execution.
+Default is 1 week before the execution.
 - --actors → imports all C25 existing actors generating an event per actor with detail information as objects and attributes.
 #### General options
 - --info → add more info to logs